yichizang/Notes/Notes for Phy and Math/Physics/Lie superalgebra.md

 |                | $\bar{Q}_{\dot{\alpha}A}$          | $-(\bar{\sigma}^{\mu\nu})_{\dot{\alpha}}{}^{\dot{\beta}}\bar{Q}_{\dot{\beta}A}$ |
 | $Q_\alpha{}^A$ |                                    |                                                                                 |

-## 2 Representation of sypersymmetry algebra
+## 2 Representation of supersymmetry algebra
 ### 2.1 Representation of supersymmetry algebra
 To find a representation of supersymmetry algebra, one first find an irreducible representation of Poincare group, which is a single-particle state $\ket{\psi}$.
 Then by applying $Q_\alpha$ and $\bar{Q}_{\tilde{\alpha}}$ on $\ket{\psi}$, one get the full irreducible representation of supersymmetry algebra.